 Fort Plain is a very small village located in the state of New York.
-With a population of 2,007 people and just one neighborhood, Fort Plain is the 607th largest community in New York.
-Fort Plain has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 1,991 people and just one neighborhood, Fort Plain is the 607th largest community in New York.
+Much of the housing stock in Fort Plain was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Fort Plain is generally considered to be a blue-collar town.
-36.84% of the Fort Plain workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fort Plain is a blue-collar town, with 36.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fort Plain is a village of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Fort Plain who work in teaching (14.82%), healthcare (10.42%), and office and administrative support (8.38%).

-The education level of Fort Plain citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.59% of adults 25 and older in Fort Plain have a college degree.
+In terms of college education, Fort Plain is nearly on par with the US average for all cities of 21.84%: 18.59% of adults 25 and older in Fort Plain have a bachelor's degree or advanced degree.

 The per capita income in Fort Plain in 2022 was $23,724, which is low income relative to New York and the nation.
 This equates to an annual income of $94,896 for a family of four.
 However, Fort Plain contains both very wealthy and poor people as well.